bartbzd/restaurant-page/README.md

 ## Things I learned:

+- Building CSS keyframes
-- Working with images/filters
+- Working with images and filters
-- Compiling files with Webpack
-- Writing branding/product copy
 - Using Webpack loaders and plugins
+- Compiling project files with Webpack
-- Building keyframes and animation properties
+- Developing branding and writing copy